Mini-Conf/Mini-Conf/templates/content/call-for-papers-author-info.md

 The ACM Conference on Health, Inference, and Learning (CHIL) solicits work across a variety of disciplines, including machine learning, statistics, epidemiology, health policy, operations, and economics.
 ACM-CHIL 2021 invites submissions touching on topics focused on relevant problems affecting health.
-Specifically, authors are recommended to submit 7-10 page papers (with unlimited pages for references) to each of the tracks described below.
+Authors can submit papers to any of the three tracks.
+See below for specific guidelines on formatting and submitting your paper.

 To ensure that all submissions to ACM-CHIL are reviewed by a knowledgeable and appropriate set of reviewers, the conference is divided into tracks and areas of interest.
 Authors will select exactly one primary track and area of interest when they register their submissions, in addition to one or more sub-disciplines.